stg-tud/apsa/2019/2-Java-Bytecode/Bytecode.md

 ^ The control-transfer instructions `jsr` and `ret` are outdated and only found in very old Java code (Java 5 and earlier.)
 ^ Except of the load and store instructions, the only other instruction that manipulates a local variable is iinc.
 ^ The semantics of the generic stack management instructions depends on the computational type categories of the values on the stack.
-^ To enable long jumps some of the control transfer instructions can be modified using the _*wide*_ operator.
+^ To enable long jumps some of the control transfer-instructions can be modified using the _*wide*_ operator.

 ---